Practice Problems

 Exercise 3.2 As part of an investigation from Union Carbide Corporation, the following data represent naturally occurring amounts of sulfate S04 (in parts per million) in well water.
 The data is from a random sample of 24 water wells in Northwest Texas.

-1. Do the plots in indicate a departure from the assumption of normality in the data?
+1. Do the plots in Figure 3.1 indicate a departure from the assumption of normality in the data?

 Figure 3.1